-Harvey Norman chairman, Gerry Harvey, is a happy man.
-“The best result we have put out in our life,” is how he described the retailer’s latest trading results to Appliance Retailer.
+Harvey Norman chairman, Gerry Harvey, described the retailer’s trading results for the year ending June 30, 2020, as “the best result we have put out in our life” to Appliance Retailer.

 Harvey said the strong sales were driven by Covid-19 and came from all departments, including furniture, bedding, computers and electricals.
 But he admitted he did not expect the results would be this strong.

 “It was a combination of positive things that produced the unexpected boom, and it came as a shock.”